Carissa Moore: 2021 Season

 In 2021, Carissa Moore won the WSL season at the WSL Finals in Trestles (surfing).
 She also won the Triple Crown of Surfing in January 2022.

+2023 Season

+In 2023, Moore placed second in the 2023 World Surf League Championship Tour.
+This qualified her to compete in the 2024 Olympic Games in Paris.

+2024 Season

+Moore competed at the 2024 Olympic Games, along with Caroline Marks and Caitlin Simmers representing the United States.
+She was eliminated in the quarterfinals.

-Personal
+Personal life

 Moore is of Irish and German descent through her father, while her mother is Native Hawaiian and Filipino.
 She chooses to wear the flag of Hawaii, which is similar to the Hawaii State flag, instead of the United States flag when she competes for the United States at World Surf League international competitions.

-Surfer and shark attack survivor Bethany Hamilton wrote in her autobiography that she admired Moore's toughness when they participated in the same competition as seven to nine year olds.
+Surfer and shark attack survivor Bethany Hamilton wrote in her autobiography that she admired Moore's toughness when they participated in the same competition as seven- to nine-year-olds.

 Moore is a 2010 graduate from Punahou School in Honolulu.
 She married her high school sweetheart, Luke Untermann, on December 16, 2017.

 In 2018, Moore launched Moore Aloha Charitable Foundation, a 501(c)(3) organization focused on using surfing as a platform to bring young women together.